 IMPROPER WORK/REST RATIOEmbed from Getty Images

 On hot days, players should be given more breaks for longer periods of time.
-On cold days, players should be given shorter breaks to ensure they never cool down and can keep moving.
-If the activity has gone on for too long, especially if it’s high intensity, it’s no secret that the players will become tired and that you might not be able to get the best out of them.
-But if the activity is too short, the players might only have just gotten an understanding of the activity before their momentum is interrupted by a break.
+On cold days, players should be given shorter breaks to ensure their muscles stay warm, mitigating the risk of injury.
+If the activity has gone on too long, especially if it’s high intensity, it’s no secret that the players will become tired and that you might not be able to get the best out of them.
+But if the activity is too short, the players might only have just gotten an understanding of the activity before their momentum becomes interrupted by a break.
 “King’s-Court”-esque games where 2 teams are playing at a time with 1 team having a short water break may work well and may be another way of conducting breaks without stopping the activity.
 Waiting in lines can also be a way to implement rest periods, but coaches must be careful with how long players are waiting in the lines.
 If the wait time is longer than the time spent doing the activity, then the players are getting too much rest and not enough work.
 Work-to-rest ratio is a very important consideration when designing the practice activities and it is one that may often be neglected by coaches.

 So there it is!
 4 Reasons Your Practice Isn’t Working.
 The work-to-rest ratio, size of the area, demonstration/explanation and age of the players are all important considerations when designing a practice.
 But they are also elements of a practice that coaches often do not spend enough time thinking about.
 Ensuring that some level of thought has gone into these four areas will help to stop your practice from falling to pieces and ensure that you get the most out of your practice time.